-A pilot scheme aims to cut rates of tooth decay among Lancashire’s youngsters.
+New scheme aims to tackle tooth decay among Lancashire's children

 Dental teams met at Preston North End last week to launch ‘Starting Well’, a government programme to better children’s oral health.